tink-ab/tink-money-manager-android/customization-guide.md

 You can add custom views to the container view once it has been added to the Overview screen.
 One way of doing this is through `FragmentLifecycleCallbacks`.
-By registering fragment lifecycle callbacks to the `childFragmentManager` of the `FinanceOverviewFragment`, it is possible to know when the fragment views are created and set up your custom views.
+By registering fragment lifecycle callbacks to the `childFragmentManager` of the `FinanceOverviewFragment`, it is possible to know when the fragment views are created and ready for you to set up your custom views.
 Please make sure that the `FinanceOverviewFragment` instance is attached before registering the lifecycle callbacks to it.
 ```kotlin
 financeOverviewFragment
         ?.childFragmentManager